 Once you get plopped down into the game world, you'll be able to choose from one of the three traditional starting Pokémon: Bulbasaur, Charmander, or Squirtle.
 In a nod to the animated series, you can also grab a Pikachu by walking away from the first three starters.
 Just move towards the edge of the detection circle in any direction and Pikachu should pop up!

-Do note some important caveats: you only get to pick one of the four starters.
-However, you'll still be able to encounter the starters in the wild (albeit as a rare encounter).
+You only get to pick one of the four starters.
+However, you'll still be able to encounter the starters in the wild or by hatching eggs.

 Using the Tracker to Find Pokémon